nchlswhttkr/mellophone/README.md

 pipenv run db-start
 ```

 If you receive an error about the port already being in use, this is likely because the default Postgres server is running - try stopping it with `pg_ctl -D /path/to/PostgreSQL/11/data stop` (substitute in the path to your Postgres installation).
+If you are able to connect to the server using `psql`, you can find the directory with the query `SHOW data_directory;`.

 Now that the database is up and running, we can set up Django and run migrations against the database.
 After this has completed we can run the backend server.